You are eligible for Medicare Advantage plans in Virginia if you are enrolled in both Parts A and B of Original Medicare .

 Medicare Advantage plans are offered by private insurance companies in conjunction with the federal Medicare program.
-They provide the same coverage as Parts A and B and offer additional coverage and the protection of an out-of-pocket maximum The maximum amount of money an individual will pay towards out of pocket expenses like deductibles, copayments, and coinsurance..
+They provide the same coverage as Parts A and B and offer additional coverage and the protection of an out-of-pocket maximum .

 Many Medicare Advantage plans bundle prescription drug coverage in the form of Part D, which also is available as a stand-alone offering for those on Original Medicare.